Mean-Field Liquidation Games with Market Drop-out: The Model

 For $\delta=\frac{1}{N}$ this system corresponds to the system \eqref{eq:XY-i} where the aggregate trading rate $\overline\xi^N$ in the co-state equation is replaced by a generic trading rate $\mu$.
 For $\delta=0$ the system reduces to the corresponding system for the MFG where $N=\infty$ and the term $ \frac{\kappa_t}{N}X_t$ drops out of the equation.

+{ \begin{remark} The above system can be viewed as a forward-backward ODE with an initial and terminal condition on the forward process $X$ and an unknown terminal condition on the backward process $Y$. \end{remark} }

-The above system provides a unified mathematical framework within which to analyze both the $N$-player game and the MFG.
-Specifically, we prove that the above system has a unique solution $(X^{\delta,x,\mu}, Y^{\delta,x,\mu})$, that the strategy
+We will see that the above system provides a unified mathematical framework within which to analyze both the $N$-player game and the MFG but there are some subtleties to be accounted for.
+Specifically, we will {derive a particular solution $(X^{\delta,x,\mu}, Y^{\delta,x,\mu})$ to the above system for a {\sl specific} absorption time $\tau_\mu(x)$ - that is to be determined - from which we then define the candidate strategy}